wavesplatform/docs.wavesplatform/docs/en/waves-node/options-for-getting-actual-blockchain/import-from-the-blockchain.md

 # Import/Export Blockchain

 A running node requires up-to-date blockchain database for operation.
-You can speed up (by ~10%) your node synchronization process by [importing blockchain from binary file](#import-blockchain-from-binary-file) rather than synchronizing your blockchain state during regular node operation.
+You can speed up (by ~10%) your blockchain synchronization by [importing blockchain from binary file](#import-blockchain-from-binary-file) rather than synchronizing your blockchain state during regular node operation.
 Binary files contain chain of transaction blocks in verifiable format (include the original sequence of all the transactions with signatures and blocks with signatures of the block generators).

 If you have a running Waves node that is synchronized to current state, you can [export your blockchain to a binary file](#export-blockchain-to-binary-file).